Anaplastic astrocytoma (WHO grade III)

 - normal posterior fossa.

-Right fronto-parietal haemorrhagic mass lesion with mild mass effect.
+Right fronto-parietal hemorrhagic mass lesion with mild mass effect.

 Conventional and spectroscopic features of anaplastic astrocytoma (WHO grade III)